dmondo/MarkovAPI/README.md

 ## Build Process

 Install Poetry for Python if you haven't already.
 See the [docs](https://python-poetry.org/docs/) for instructions.
+  -=

-Use Poetry to install the project dependencies.
-Poetry will handle your virtualenv for you (hooray):
+Use Poetry to install the project dependencies:
 <pre><code>> poetry install </code></pre>

-At any time, you can eithr run nox from the noxfile via
+At any time, you can either run nox from the noxfile via
 <pre><code>> nox </code></pre>

 or choose a particular nox session to run.
 For example to run the linter: